Petersfield School: Rock Challenge

 The Petersfield School was named the Rock Challenge UK south overall winner for 2008 with a performance illustrating the American Amber alert system.
 This has given it "premier school" status which resulted in the school competing in the Rock Challenge Premier League in 2009.
 In 2011 the school was again named the Rock Challenge UK south overall winner with a performance based on The Boy in the Striped Pyjamas novel.

-Motto

-The school's motto is "Enjoy, Respect, Achieve", which was adopted when it became part of the Bohunt Education Trust.
-Prior to this, its motto was "The Performing School", adopted after receiving Arts College status.
-Its previous motto was "Try, Persevere, Succeed".
-The previous mottoes used the school's initials due to the school's name generally being abbreviated to TPS by both pupils and Petersfield residents.

 Inspections by Ofsted

 The school was inspected by Ofsted in September 2002, and has been inspected three more times since then.
 In 2002, Ofsted praised the school's results in General Certificate of Secondary Education (GCSE) qualifications, which were above the national average, as well as the school's development plan to improve.
 Concerns were however raised about the gap in performance between male and female students in GCSEs, inconsistency in dealing with "the unsatisfactory behaviour of a small but influential minority of pupils", and the school timetabling system which resulted in many pupils having more than one teacher per subject.

 In March 2007 the school was inspected with Ofsted rating the school's overall effectiveness as grade 3 ("satisfactory").
 The relationship between pupils and teachers was described as "outstanding" and it was stated that the school had "good capacity to improve further".
 Criticism was given about the lack of "progress" from pupils in Years Ten and Eleven.

 In June 2010 The Petersfield School was assessed as grade 1 ("outstanding").
 Ofsted concluded that the school had improved significantly due to the introduction of a "departmental review system", including "pupil panels".

 There were further inspections in 2014, with a judgement of Good, and 2018, with a judgement of Outstanding.
 As of 2023 this is the school's most recent inspection.